600lyy/url_service/README.md

 - Visiting the shortened URL should redirect the visitor to the long URL
 - You should provide source code as well as a link to a running instance of your service
 - You do, of course, not need to register a short domain name
-- Please include your thoughts on how to deploy your service in a production environment as well as how you would scale it to millions of users

 ## Database Setup: